ITzTravelInTime/Command/README.md

  - To let the code to fully work (expecially the `Command.run` and the `Command.get...` functions ) your app/program might most likely need to not be sandboxed, unless an executable located inside the current bundle is specified, see the documentation inside the source code for more details.
  - All functions from the `Command` class needs to be run from a non-main thread, except from the `Command.start` function.

+# Known extensions for this library:
+ - [ITzTravelInTime/CommandSudo](https://github.com/ITzTravelInTime/CommandSudo) Adds support for privileged executions using apple scripts.

 # About the project:

-This code was created as part of my TINU project (https://github.com/ITzTravelInTime/TINU) and has been separated and made into it's own library to make the main project's source less complex and more focused on it's aim.
+This code was created as part of my [TINU project](https://github.com/ITzTravelInTime/TINU) and it has been separated and made into it's own library to make the main project's source less complex and more focused on it's aim.

-Also having it as it's own library allows for code to be updated separately and so various versions of the main TINU app will be able to be compiled all with the latest version of this library.
+Also having this as it's own library allows for code to be updated separately and so various versions of the main TINU app will be able to be compiled all with the latest version of this library.

 # Credits: